Amirabbasjadidi/Simple-Cloud/User management cli.md

 After running any of these commands, the database is optimized by running the `VACUUM;` command.

-For further details, use `flask helpme` to get descriptions of each command directly in the terminal.
+For further details, use `flask help` to get descriptions of each command directly in the terminal.